 I expect that if enough people use this option, it will expand to most quick service locations in the parks and at Disney Springs in the future.

 You do need the My Disney Experience app on a smartphone to place a mobile order.

 When you open the app, tap on the image of your character and select “Order Food” within My Plans.
 It is very easy to find in the app.

-You can only use a credit card at this point – no Dining Plans, gift cards, and discounts can be applied to your order.
-If you want to use any of these options (such as redeeming an Annual Pass discount), you’ll have to order in person at the restaurant.
+- You can use a credit card, debit card or Disney Dining Plan to pay for your order.
+If you want to pay for your order with a Disney gift card or apply a discount (such as an Annual Pass discount), you’ll have to order in person at the restaurant.

 I often only bring my Magic Band and ID with me to the parks and forgo bringing my wallet.
 I was concerned that I would not be able to use Mobile Ordering because I didn’t have a credit card in hand – but luckily that wasn’t the case!

 When I ordered, the app charged my meal to my credit card on file in My Disney Experience, and I did not have to enter a card number.
 Keep in mind this is distinct from any room charges that you may be putting on your Magic Band.

 We decided to eat lunch at Pecos Bill in Frontierland, which opens at 10:30 am.
 You can see all of the menu items in the app, and it was easy to select and customize our order.

 I was even able to add a Mickey straw to my daughter’s kid’s meal, which I had been meaning to do throughout the trip but always seemed to forget!